cstola/cstola/README.md

 ### Get in Touch 📬

-Connect with me or send me InMail message: [LinkedIn](https://www.linkedin.com/in/cstola/)
+Connect with me (add the intent/intro pls) or send me an InMail message: [LinkedIn](https://www.linkedin.com/in/cstola/)